Microsoft Word 2016 Basics Online Certificate Program

 How to Register

-To participate, you must have registered for both a Partnership Online Learning License and the Certificate Program in the Statewide Learning Management System (SLMS).
+To participate, you must register for a Partnership Online Learning Certificate and apply for a Partnership Online Learning License in the Statewide Learning Management System (SLMS).

 All CSEA-represented NYS employees are eligible to participate.
 Supervisory approval is not required for courses taken outside the normal workday.
 It may be possible for employees to take courses during working hours with supervisory approval.